Jofairden/EvenMoreModifiers/docs/modifiereffect.md

 ____
 Consider a modifier adding a flat +50 damage, and another modifier giving +100% damage to the item.
 Without the prioritization options, it sometimes happens that the latter modifier is delegated before the former one.
 This means the multiplication happens before addition.
 Example:

 `Base 10 damage. * 100% = 20 damage, + 50 damage = 70 damage`

 `Base 10 damage. + 50 = 60 damage * 100% = 120 damage`

 You can see how big of a difference this can make.
 So this is what this functionality is used for: **to prioritize when your delegation is executed in the chain**

 ##### How to use
 ____
-You have two options (technically three): early in the chain or later in the chain To be in the middle, simply don't use this attribute.
+You have two options (technically three): early in the chain or later in the chain.

+To be in the middle, simply don't use this attribute.

 Examples: